neelgun17/cfb/README.md

 *   To process and refine a large dataset of PFF QB statistics.
 *   To identify natural groupings (archetypes) of quarterbacks using unsupervised machine learning techniques.
 *   To define these archetypes based on their statistical profiles and representative players.
+*   To develop an accurate supervised classification model to predict the identified QB archetypes based on player statistics.
-*   To create a labeled dataset that can be used for future supervised learning tasks.
+*   To create a labeled dataset that can be used for future supervised learning tasks and to provide feature importances for archetype differentiation.
 *   Ultimately, to develop a system for recommending player-team fits based on QB archetype and offensive scheme profiles.

 ---